solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     required to provision a *resource group* in an *subscription* to hold the required resources.
-    -   Resource groups are placed in a geographic location that determines where metadata about that resource group is stored
+    -   Resource groups are placed in a geographic location that determines where metadata about that resource group is stored.
 -   **Resources**: An Azure resource is an instance of a service.
 An Azure resource belongs to one resource group located in one subscription.
-    -   Most Azure resources are provisioned in a particular region
+    -   Most Azure resources are provisioned in a particular region.

     ![This image shows Azure resource scopes.]